How to Become a Real-Life Ghost Hunter, According to Paranormal Investigators

 Rule out the logical explanations first

 “I go in as a situational skeptic,” says Auerbach.
 “I believe in ghosts and paranormal activity, but every case I go into I’m not convinced until there’s evidence.”
 Just because you get an EMF reading that’s higher than your baseline reading doesn’t mean you should cry, “Ghost!”
 You need to eliminate the plausible explanations first in addition to the data you’re receiving.
 In fact, most of these cases are nothing more than a leaky pipe or bad wiring.
 One time Douglas McMillan, founder of the paranormal investigation agency, DM Paranormal was called because a terrified kid who had suffered many sleepless nights thought something bad was under his bed.
 With the help of his trusty EMF meter, McMillan was able to conclude that it was nothing more than an electrical issue.
 “The human instinct is to feel uneasy if we go near an electromagnetic field source,” says McMillan.
 “Instead of this kid having a terrible experience, I was able to provide some peace.”
 The field of unexplained physical phenomena is full of unknowns, but there are times when investigators are able to come to a logical resolution.
-Check out the totally logical explanations behind these 5 famous ghost stories.

 Get to know your ghost